xiezl/singa-docs/_posts/docs/2015-01-20-installation.md

 ### Dependencies

-SINGA is developed and tested on Linux platforms with the following external libraries.
+SINGA is developed and tested on Linux platforms.

 The following dependenies are required: